 - Steps are taken to invigorate discussions while taking advantage of the highly specialized expertise of the outside directors.
-These discussions were geared toward medium- to long-term improvements in corporate value based on the interests of various stakeholders while incorporating important matters related to business strategies to contribute to the fulfillment of "Our Mission" - Based on the executive-side discussions of the Management Committee, matters related to business plans and other basic management policies as well as the status of the business execution were presented and reported on several occasions.
-As a result, effective deliberations on these matters were able to take place and oversight functions were exercised properly. - Further evaluations and revisions are necessary for enabling outside directors to better exercise their functions based on the issues and future direction for SMBC Group, ongoing, in-depth discussions on the overarching management issues (big picture) pertaining to mediumto long-term targets, and the expectations of outside directors.
+These discussions were geared toward medium- to long-term improvements in corporate value based on the interests of various stakeholders while incorporating important matters related to business strategies to contribute to the fulfillment of "Our Mission."
+In FY2019, the Board of Directors took part in discussions that carefully incorporated the input of outside directors on important themes pertaining to the Medium-Term Management Plan at an early stage in its development. - Based on the executive-side discussions of the Management Committee, matters related to business plans and other basic management policies as well as the status of the business execution were presented and reported on several occasions.
+As a result, effective deliberations on these matters were able to take place and oversight functions were exercised properly. - It is important for the Board of Directors to fulfill its role based on the changes in the operating environment to occur during and after the COVID-19 pandemic and supported by mutual understanding among inside and outside directors.

-Proceedings of the Board of Directors
+Proceedings of the Board of Directors and Support Systems for Outside Directors